Ronda Eisenhard 513-842-5208 [email protected] Mrs. "I" is the counselor for Jr/Sr high students who have a last name

 End of Course exams will be in mid-April into May.
 These tests are extremely important and count toward graduation.
 More information will be sent out prior to testing.

 Jostens will be sending out a virtual presentation about cap and gown orders September 22.
 We will start taking cap and gown orders the weeks after this presentation!
 Your student will receive a packet or can pick one up to bring home to share with you.
 Jostens also has a website you can order from at Jostens.com.
 The only requirement we have is that your student order a cap, gown, and tassel.
-The cost is $69.55.
 We can hold order forms and money to deliver to Mr. Tanner and you may also order online at Jostens.com.
 The video can be viewed by clicking here.

 College Entrance Exams: The easiest way to find information on the ACT and SAT is to visit the test web sites: www.actstudent.org and www.collegeboard.com.
 Remember our High School Code number is 364360 and is very important for reporting scores back to us for your transcript.
 Also, many schools are requiring test scores to be sent directly from the testing agencies so be sure to list the colleges to which you plan to apply.
 You can look up codes for colleges here: college CEEB code search.

 PrepFactory is a free, interactive test prep site for teachers and students.
 Our site breaks the test into bite-sized concepts and provides strategy tips, practice sets, and a personalized study path so you can master the test.
 Give us a look at www.prepfactory.com!